sageserpent-open/NTestCaseBuilder/README.markdown

 	-2
 	0 / 0

 End of the second wave - now allow two levels of deferrals to be activated.
-We can see mixing of negation, binary operator and bracketing in the same test case now...
+We can see mixing and nesting of negation, binary operator and bracketing in the same test case now...

 	-1 - 2			NTestCaseBuilder used the full budget of two deferrals to make the lhs term, but only one for the rhs term.
 	-2 * (-1)		Here, both the lhs and rhs use the full budget of two deferrals.